holoviz/panel/doc/how_to/migrate/from_streamlit.md

 - Streamlit executes the whole script *top to bottom* on user interactions.
 - Panel executes specific scripts on user interactions.

-Furthermore Panel supports reacting to many more events.
-For example from interactions with tables and plots.
+Panel supports reacting to many more interactions than Streamlit.
+For example interactions with tables and plots.

-With Panels reactivity architecture you will be able to develop larger and more complex apps.
-For example Streaming Applications.
+With Panels interactivity architecture you will be able to develop larger and more complex apps.

-### Streamlit Reactivity Example
+### Streamlit Interactivity Example

 ```python
 import matplotlib.pyplot as plt